 Summer camps, boat cabins, and college dorms—bunk beds don’t usually appear in glamorous places.
 Even think back to the one you had as a child: More likely than not, it was a purely utilitarian way to save some space.
 But it doesn’t have to be that way!
 Some of the coolest kids’ rooms we’ve seen lately have bunks—and between the bold colors and mini architectural feats, they’re the perfect mix of form and function.

 The catch: Most of them are custom fixtures.
-If you’re renovating, there’s plenty of inspo to pull, but if not, we have you covered with some shoppable alternatives to make your own.
+If you’re renovating, there’s plenty of inspo to pull, but if not, we have you covered with some shoppable alternatives to call your own.
 At the very least, any of these will make bedtime a more enjoyable endeavor (for everyone involved).

 The Arched One

-The dupe: What’s great about this Casa Kids bed (aside from the shape) is the fact that its light palette totally lends itself to a fresh paint job; take a page from Sherman Samuel’s book and make a statement with a wash of emerald.
+The dupe: What’s great about this Casa Kids bed (aside from the shape) is the fact that its light palette totally lends itself to a fresh paint job; take a page from Samuel’s book and make a statement with a wash of emerald.

 The Colorful One

-The original: Kip & Co. founder Alex McCabe stuck to a pretty minimal style for her daughters’ room, with the exception of the wine-red railing and ladder.
+The original: Kip & Co. founder Alex McCabe stuck to a pretty minimal style for her daughters’ room, with the exception of the wine red railing and ladder.
 That pop of color was inspired by a lampshade she bought in Indonesia: “It has this little strip of red in it, so I said to the steelmaker, ‘Match it exactly.’”